 As everything is free standing, the tiles can be taken up and replaced without disrupting the whole area, should the deck need to be inspected.
 Unsightly items such as drainage outlets, cables and pipes can be hidden beneath the tiles and accessed easily.

 Stunning finishes can be achieved.
 The tiles can be laid in a straight line pattern or in a “chess board” style, depending on the client’s wishes.
-We have a range of different timber available sourced from South America, chosen for their beauty and durability including Ipe, Cumaru, Sucupira and Massaranduba.
-We can also supply FSC® certified timber as we have FSC® Chain of Custody.
+We have a range of different timber available sourced from South America, chosen for their beauty and durability including Ipe and Cumaru.
+We can also supply FSC® certified timber as we have FSC® Chain of Custody (please speak to your Wallbarn representative).

 See our gallery for more pictures of Hardwood Timber Decking Tiles.